Q: Are there park hours?

 Q: What is the nearest main intersection?

-A: At the south would be Queen Street West and Strachan Avenue.
+A: Queen Street West and Strachan Avenue at the south end by the iconic gates.
 At the north Dundas Street West at Crawford Street and/or Shaw Street.
+Here’s a downloadable PDF of the park to use for reference.

-Q: Do I need a permit to hold an event or gathering in the park? i.e. wedding, commercial yoga/exercise classes, group picnic, art installations, performance etc.
+Q: What do I need a permit to do in the park? i.e. yard sales, wedding, commercial yoga/exercise classes, large group gatherings, art installations, performance etc.

-A: Yes you do.
-For over 25 people – best to confirm with Parks.
-There are no indoor venues in the park to rent, other than the Trinity Community Centre (tel: 416-392-0705).
-Contact Parks, Forestry & Recreation Client Services for details about Special Events permit applications in the park – Ward 10.
-Email Stacy Babb, Parks, Forestry & Recreation-Client Services at firstname.lastname@example.org
+A: There are no indoor venues in the park to rent, other than the Trinity Community Centre (tel: 416-392-0705).
+Contact Parks, Forestry & Recreation Client Services for details – email Stacy Babb, firstname.lastname@example.org who can address all your questions.
+Here’s a LINK that goes into detail of what is permitted in all parks in the GTA.

 Q: How do I get involved with the greenhouse?

-A: Currently, from the fall 2021 to now the volunteer greenhouse coordinators are working with the City to build back the greenhouse garden.
+A: Currently there are a few volunteer greenhouse/community garden coordinators are working with the City.
 Please visit the greenhouse page for some more details.To get in touch, email from this website contact page – select ‘greenhouse’ as subject.
 They’ll do their best to respond in a timely manner.

 Q: How do I book sports or recreation facilities?